Classical Language & Literature Studies

 For More Information

 For further information and assistance with Classics undergraduate majors and minors, you can contact Dr. Corby Kelly.
-For more information and assistance with Classics graduate work, you can contact Dr. David Larmour.
+For more information and assistance with Classics graduate work, you can contact Dr. Donald Lavigne.
 For help with either you can also contact Liz Hildebrand, CMLL Senior Advisor.